Judges and non-legal members of the judiciary

 The data does not include tribunals that are the responsibility of the devolved Welsh Government.

 Judges and non-legal members of the judiciary are asked to give their ethnicity from a list of 18 ethnic groups.

-The number of people was too small to draw firm conclusions about individual ethnic groups, so the data is aggregated into 5 ethnic groups (Asian, Black, Mixed, White and Other).
+The data is aggregated into 5 ethnic groups.
+This is because the number of people was too small to draw firm conclusions about individual ethnic groups.

 |Court Judges||Tribunal Judges||Tribunal non-legal members|

 |Ethnicity||Court Judges Number||Court Judges %||Tribunal Judges Number||Tribunal Judges %||Tribunal non-legal members Number||Tribunal non-legal members %|

 Summary of Judges and non-legal members of the judiciary By ethnicity Summary